AaronMHurst/PyGammaRAD/README.md

 ## Summary of Table API methods

 The following set of methods enable user retrieval and manipulation of the data presented in Table 1, Table 2(a), and Table 2(b) of the original work by Yamazaki [[1]](#1).
 The arguments, where required, are again listed in the order in which they should passed to their respective methods.
 All physical quantities have their usual meanings defined earlier.
-A few notes regarding the optional arguments and limitations on other certain arguments:
+Notes regarding optional arguments and limitations on other certain arguments are mentioned for each respective table.

+### Yamazaki

 * `get_table1` : Method may be called (i) without any arguments to return both integral-*J* and half-integral *J* results, (ii) by passing `0` to return integral-*J* results only, or (iii) by passing `0.5` to return half-integral *J* results only.
 * `get_row_table2` : Method only takes values of `2` or `4` as integer arguments for *k*; acceptable key-word arguments are `coeff='F'` cf. Equation (4) [[1]](#1), `coeff='BF'` cf. Equation (8) [[1]](#1), or `coeff='U'` cf. Equation (14) [[1]](#1), depending on the coefficient or set of coefficients required from Table 2(a) or Table 2(b).
 See docstring for different implementations of this method.
 * `get_B` : Method may take integer values of `2`, `4`, or `6` as arguments for *k*; these results in Table 1 should agree with Equation (6) [[1]](#1).
 * `yamazaki2file` : <*table*> should be given as a string argument and entered as `'T1'` for Table 1, `'T2A'` for Table 2(a), or `'T2B'` for Table 2(b) [[1]](#1); <*format*> should also be given as a string argument and entered as `'CSV'` or `'JSON'`.
-* `rosebrink2file` : <*table*> should be given as a string argument as explained in the corresponding docstring by calling `help` on the method; <*format*> should also be given as a string argument and entered as `'CSV'` or `'JSON'`.

 | Returned quantity | Method | Arguments |
 | --- | --- | --- |